 - We are all facing the same challenges: Despite the differences in maturity levels, industry, B2B vs. B2C, degree of regulatory restrictions, etc., I was surprised by the similarity of challenges we all face day-to-day.
 Talking to many of the colleagues attending, two key issues kept coming up: (i) how do we scale, and (ii) how do we measure success.

 - Executive leadership support is critical: In our numerous conversations, one topic that came up over and over again is that you cannot succeed unless your executive team ‘gets it’.
 During our discussions with Michael Dell and Karen Quintos (Dell’s CMO), it became abundantly clear to me that a large part of why Dell has been successful is because the executive leadership team actively supports the teams that are driving these initiatives.

 - Cross-functional alignment is key: While many companies have (semi)-centralized functions, companies are quickly recognizing that in order to be successful they need to bring in all the relevant functions along to be successful.

 - Mobile and social media are inextricably connected for consumer brands: This may be an obvious one to many, but I was quite surprised to the extent that B2C-focused companies link the two topics.
-As a matter of fact, many of the colleagues in these companies had overall responsibility of both social media and mobile initiatives in their respective organizations.
+As a matter of fact, many of the colleagues in these companies had overall responsibility for both social media and mobile initiatives in their respective organizations.